-Raw Chicken and Eggs are both food items, though not the same type, as raw chicken can be cooked to make an instantly available food item, while the eggs are used as an ingredient in baking cake, and so require other ingredients to be made into a food.
+Raw Chicken and Eggs are both food items, though not the same type, as raw chicken can be cooked to make an instantly available food item, while the eggs are used as an ingredient in baking cake and Pumpkin Pie -- though the Pie is also a raw food item and can be crafted in your inventory -- and so require other ingredients to be made into a food.

 While they appear to wander aimlessly, they actually possess very decent path-finding capabilities, and they will willingly follow you when you are holding wheat in your hand.